 The European Nuclear Security Regulators’ Association (ENSRA) was established in 2004; the Hungarian Atomic Energy Authority joined the Association in 2009.
 The ENSRA has 16 member states (these are members of the European Union) and 3 observers.

 The goal of ENSRA is to share lessons learned and certain sensitive information among security regulators and to harmonize the national requirements and their practical implementation in regard to the physical protection of nuclear facilities.

-The Heads of European Radiological Protection Competent Authorities (HERCA) was established in 2007; currently, the association consists of 51 radiation protection authorities from 31 states on voluntary basis.
+The Heads of European Radiological Protection Competent Authorities (HERCA) was established in 2007; currently, the association consists of 56 radiation protection authorities from 32 European countries.

 The goal of HERCA is to identify issues of common interest based on the Euratom Treaty and to develop practical solutions with the aim at harmonising national regulations.

 The WWER Authorities Forum was set up in 1993 in order to facilitate the exchange of best practices and experience between states that operate WWER-type nuclear power units.
 Members of the Forum are Belarus, Bulgaria, the Czech Republic, Finland, India, Iran, China, Hungary, Russia, Armenia, Slovakia and Ukraine.
 Egypt, France, Germany, Turkey and the IAEA participate in the Forum as observers.